Coat of Arms Nigtevecht

 Origin of the Nigtevecht coat of arms

-The coat of arms with the Crown was officially registered in 1950, and officially granted on August 14, 1976.
-After a fusion of municipalities this coat of arms was abandoned in 1986.
-The original coat of arms Nigtevecht may stillbe visible in village Nigtevecht on an old building, one which I once visited on a very hot summers day.
-And by the way, there is also an old fort called Nigtevecht which was built in 1903, as part of the Defense Line of Amsterdam.
-It's a tint village but with an interesting and important history.
+The coat of arms with the crown was registered in 1950 and officially granted on 14 August 1976.
+After the merger of municipalities, this coat of arms was abandoned in 1986.
+The original Nigtevecht coat of arms may still be visible in the village of Nigtevecht on an old building.
+There is also an old fort called Nigtevecht, built in 1903 as part of the Defence Line of Amsterdam.
+It is a small village but with an interesting and important history.

 Left blue means "science and truth"